 The car as a symbol of who you are, or how you'd like to project yourself, is nothing new.
 Way back in the 1950s Roland Barthes, in his book Mythologies, noted that consumers purchased products "because there is an unmeasured value attached to them through myths and symbols".
 In the case of cars, society tends to afford you higher status if your wheels are in the expensive bracket.

-Psychologists have coined the term “somatomorphism” to describe people’s tendency to identify with objects as though they were alive, animate or conscious.
-South African roads are a textbook example of this, our showy political and business elite being among the most voracious buyers of top-of-the-range luxury cars, like the R2 million Porsche 911 Turbo and a R500 000 Chrysler 300c that Jacob Zuma’s son Duduzane reportedly drives.
+Psychologists have coined the term "somatomorphism" to describe people's tendency to identify with objects as though they were alive, animate or conscious.
+South African roads are a textbook example of this, our political and business elite being among the most voracious buyers of top-of-the-range luxury cars such as R2 million Porsche 911 Turbo that Jacob Zuma's son Duduzane reportedly drives.

 BMWs are regarded almost as cultural icons in the townships, being incorporated into the lingo with new meanings for the acronym, such as "Be My Wife" or "Black Man's Worry".

-“The BMW 7 Series is known as BEE because a lot of these BEE brothers are rolling in them,” notes Lebo Motshegoa, founder of Foshizi, a research agency specialising in black consumer behaviour.
+Lebo Motshegoa, founder of Foshizi, a research agency specialising in black consumer behaviour, notes: "The BMW 7 Series is known as BEE because a lot of these BEE brothers are rolling in them."

-Says motoring journalist James Siddall: “Aston Martins are often bought by James Bond devotees and wannabes, while Lamborghinis are the preserve of those who find Ferraris too tame.
-As for the once-great British brands Rolls Royce and Bentley, they’re favoured by old money and new.
-Think rappers in pimped-out Bentley Continentals.”
+Motoring journalist James Siddall commented: "Aston Martins are often bought by James Bond devotees and wannabes, while Lamborghinis are the preserve of those who find Ferraris too tame.
+As for the once-great British brands Rolls Royce and Bentley, they're favoured by old money and new - think rappers in pimped-out Bentley Continentals."

-BMWs, Siddall says, are favoured by extroverts, and the traditional Mercedes-Benz maintains an edge of reserved, crisp conservatism, although this changes to extrovert if you drive a Benz packing serious firepower like Malema’s.
+BMWs, Siddall says, are favoured by extroverts, and the traditional Mercedes-Benz maintains an edge of reserved, crisp conservatism, although this changes to extrovert if you drive an AMG model like Malema's.

-For most of us in the fairer sex bracket, it’s a matter of getting from A to B in a “nice enough” car, although there are striking exceptions, as any Joburg driver who has been overtaken by a woman-cum-demon behind the steering wheel of a Hummer can testify.
+For most women, it's a matter of getting from A to B in a "nice enough" car, although there are striking exceptions, as any Johannesburg driver who has been overtaken by a woman-cum-demon behind the wheel of a Hummer can testify.